Hilly Wealden landscapes, ancient villages and Bewl Water reservoir

 OS Explorer 136, Landranger 188 (199 for the Robertsbridge start)

-After a fairly flat start across the valley of the River Rother, this is a classic Wealden walk with all the usual elements - a hilly mix of pasture and woodland, fine panoramic views across valleys, a succession of converted oast houses, a cobnut orchard, and the typical Wealden villages of Ticehurst and Wadhurst.
+After a fairly flat start across the valley of the River Rother, this is a classic Wealden walk - a hilly mix of pasture and woodland, fine panoramic views across valleys, a succession of converted oast houses, a cobnut orchard, and the typical Wealden villages of Ticehurst and Wadhurst.
 The route also passes very close to the shore of the beautiful Bewl Water reservoir and there are optional extra sections (see Walk Options below) which take you down to hidden places on its shoreline.

 While the walk is very rural throughout, there are three sections of road walking.
 One is a necessary 2km (1.2 mile) walk along the main road through the village of Ticehurst, which can be broken up by a visit to the pretty village centre (or even lunch at The Bell, though the Bull Inn in Three Leg Cross 1.1km/0.6 miles further on is highly recommended).
 The other two are idyllic saunters down back lanes whose verges are alive with wild flowers in spring.
 The first of these is just after lunch, a 2.1km (1.3 miles) back lane which was cut off by the construction of the reservoir and is now something of a hidden lost world.
 The other is the 3.3km (2 mile) ending from Wadhurst village to Wadhurst station.

-These road sections, and others on gravel tracks and lanes make this walk fairly well suited to winter, which is also the time when the somewhat early closing times of the Wadhurst tea rooms will be less of a problem.
+These road sections, and others on gravel tracks and lanes, make this walk fairly well suited to winter, which is also the time when the somewhat early closing times of the Wadhurst tea rooms will be less of a problem.
 At this time of year there could be flooding at the start of the walk, where it crosses the Rother valley, though there is a road alternative to this if necessary.

 The main walk route takes you close to the edge of the picturesque Bewl Water Reservoir, but never actually visits it.
 These three options enable you to do just that.